onivim/oni2/docs/docs/using-onivim/configuration.md

 - Press `Command+Shift+P` (Mac) or `Control+Shift+P` (Windows, Linux) to bring up the command palette
 - Select `Preferences: Open Configuration File`

+### Directly editing the configuration

+Sometimes, it is necessary to directly edit the configuration in another editor, for example, if a setting is inadvertently set that makes the editor unusable.

+The configuration file, `configuration.json` is in the Oni2 directory, whose location varies by operating system:
+- On Unix-like operating systems such as Linux: `$HOME/.config/oni2`
+- On Windows, `%LOCALAPPDATA%\Oni2`

 ## Configuration Settings

 ### Editor